vxern/robots_txt/README.md

-## A simple yet complete, lightweight and sturdy `robots.txt` ruleset parser to ensure your application follows the standard protocol.
+## A lightweight `robots.txt` ruleset parser to ensure your application follows the standard protocol.

 ### Usage